 Both versions of phở were tasty but I preferred southern phở.
 We ate phở several times in Vietnam and this bowl made with beef tendon was my favorite.
 The broth is indeed sweeter and more flavorful than northern phở.
 I enjoyed the variety of garnishes as well.
 I didn’t really notice a difference in the width of the noodles though.
 To me, they looked and tasted similar.

 I believe this is another innovation of southern phở.
 According to Alex of Inspitrip, Saigon locals always enjoy their phở with this eggy bowl of broth.
 I love egg drop soup so I really enjoyed this as well.
 It added the richness of egg to the already flavorful phở.
 If you’re visiting Ho Chi Minh City, then you may want to try Phở Lệ Nguyễn Trãi.
-You can refer to our Saigon Food Guide for more information.

 HOW TO MAKE PHO?